actions/github-script/README.md

 Note that because you can't `require` things like the GitHub context or Actions Toolkit libraries, you'll want to pass them as arguments to your external function.

+Additionally, you'll want to use the [checkout action](https://github.com/actions/checkout) to make sure your script file is available.